 16.11.12.
 Isaac Theatre Royal restoration, Gloucester St, N red zone

-The Press demolition site & Warners Hotel demolition site, near Novotel in the S red zone, became a carpark.
-Beyond in the red zone were Government Departmental Building, Heritage Hotel & Millennium Hotel / Distinction Hotel, Cathedral Sq.
-A crane hoisted orange, Hi-Vis vested workmen in a crane box up to Novotel, being repaired.
+The Press demolition-site & Warners Hotel demolition-site near abandoned Novotel in the southern red-zone became a carpark.
+Beyond in the red-zone I saw abandoned Government Departmental Building again & abandoned Heritage Hotel & abandoned Millennium Hotel / Distinction Hotel in Cathedral Sq.
+A crane hoisted orange Hi-Vis vested workmen in a crane-box up to Novotel multi-storey, which was being repaired.

 16.11.12.
 Gloucester St view, The Press & Warners Hotel demolition sites, carpark to Worcester St. The Press left, Government Departmental Building, Heritage Hotel, Millennium Hotel / Distinction Hotel middle, Novotel right.
 The bldgs would survive the quakes